-If you don't have your copy of the Provider Directory, you can request a copy from Customer Service.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
+Requests for hard copy Provider Directories will be mailed to you within three business days.

-SECTION 4 Your monthly costs for Medicare Plus Blue Group PPO
+SECTION 4 Your monthly costs for the State Health Plan MA PPO